ChristianGobin/solidityDevelopment/README.md

 </p>
 <ul>
 <li>SimpleStorage.sol & StorageFactory.sol - Deployed a contract using another contract, demonstrating composibility</li>
-<li>FundMe.sol - Create a function within a contract that accepts payment in eth, and a function that allows funds to be withdrawn from contract to wallet.</li>
+<li>FundMe.sol - Create a function within a contract that accepts payment in eth, and a function that allows funds to be withdrawn from contract to wallet.
+Chain Link Decentalized Oracle used to assign transaction minimum in usd.</li>
 </ul>